wasserth/TotalSegmentator/README.md

 ```

 ### Resource Requirements
-For a quite big CT image Totalsegmentator has the following memory requirements:
+Totalsegmentator has the following runtime and memory requirements:
 (1.5mm is the normal model and 3mm is the `--fast` model)

 ![Alt text](resources/imgs/runtime_table.png)

+### Train / validation / test split
+The exact split of the dataset can be found in the file `meta.csv` inside of the [dataset](https://doi.org/10.5281/zenodo.6802613).
+This was used for the validation in our paper.

 ### Other commands